 Sunlight helps to release serotonin in your body.
 This in turn positively affects your body’s moods.
 Sunlight also has an effect on your body’s circadian rhythms.
 It signals to your body when it is time to sleep and when it is time to be awake.
 Since traveling between time zones throws your circadian rhythm out of whack, getting as much sunlight as possible is important to getting that circadian rhythm back on track.

-For kids, the best way to do this is to spend time outside, playing at local parks or taking walks.
+For kids, the best way to do this is to spend time outside, playing at local parks or taking hikes in the outdoors.
 When we come back from overseas trips, as part of our adjustment day, we like to spend it outside.
 Play catch with your kids.
 Or throw around a frisbee.
 If your backyard is big enough, maybe it’s time to invest in a trampoline, just so your kids have motivation to play outside.

 The most important advice I give to parents is to be patient.
 All kids are different, so a method that works on one kid may not necessarily work on another.